MicrosoftDocs/azure-stack-docs/azure-local/concepts/security-features.md

 ## Syslog forwarding of security events

-For customers and organizations that require their own local security information and event management (SIEM) system, Azure Local version 23H2 includes an integrated mechanism that enables you to forward security-related events to a SIEM.
+For customers and organizations that require their own local security information and event management (SIEM) system, Azure Local, version 23H2 includes an integrated mechanism that enables you to forward security-related events to a SIEM.

 Azure Local has an integrated syslog forwarder that, once configured, generates syslog messages defined in RFC3164, with the payload in Common Event Format (CEF).